Why dehydrate your own dog treats?

 DRIED PIG SKIN

-Every super market sells pig skin it and it’s very cheap to buy.
-Dehydrating pig skin makes a great treat for dogs especially a treat to keep the dog busy – of all the foods here this one will last the longest.
+Pig skin is pretty easy to get, Morrisons sells it and it’s very cheap to buy.
+Dehydrating pig skin makes a great treat for dogs especially a treat to keep the dog busy – of all the foods here this one will last the longest as it’s so tough.
 Pig skin dries a little different than pig ears and completely different than my doggy pork scratchings.
-It’s much harder to break down and isn’t as brittle as the ear, it’s more like rawhide and the dogs just go crazy for it.
-And like rawhide dogs should be supervised when eating this.
-When prepping this recipe, cut the pig skin into the sizes you want before you dry as it’s too difficult to do it after – it’s very, very tough.
+It’s much harder to break down and isn’t as brittle as the ear, it’s more like rawhide very leathery and the dogs just go crazy for it.
+And like rawhide dogs should be supervised when eating this, it’s not for dogs that don’t know how to chew and just try to swallow their food.
+When preparing this recipe, cut the pig skin into the sizes you want before you dry, you won’t be able to after – it’s that tough!

 Place the skin on the dehydrator.
 Remember to cut to the size you want before you dry.
 Dry at 70ºC for 24 hours.